cloudtruth/cloudtruth-cli/DEVELOPMENT.md

 While we don't actively pick the latest Rust features to use, we also haven't guaranteed it will build with older versions of Rust either.
 If you have difficulties building, please check to see if a newer Rust will work.
-Our CI configuration indicates which version we're using at the moment.
+The target rustc version is configured in the `rust-toolchain` file

 To build the application, check out the source code and then run: